 The components for this dish (sauce, eggplants and peppers) can be prepared in advance, making it easy to assemble, or assemble the entire dish a day before baking (keep it refrigerated but bring to room temperature before baking).

 1 Put 2 tablespoons of olive oil in a saucepan with the garlic.
-Cook gently until garlic turns golden.
+Cook gently until garlic just turns golden.
 Add tomatoes, salt, sugar if using and black pepper.
-Bring to a gentle boil, then lower the heat and cook for about 30 minutes, until pulpy.
+Bring to a gentle boil, then lower the heat and cook for about 30 minutes, until pulpy; stir often.

 2 Cut eggplants lengthways into long thin slices.
-Brush with a little oil and cook on a barbecue grill rack heated to medium.
-Cook quickly until tender and golden and lightly charred around the edges; you’ll need to move the slices around often as they cook to prevent scorching, Transfer eggplant slices to a plate as they are done and season with sea salt.
+Lightly brush slices on both sides with a little olive oil and cook on a preheated barbecue hot plate (griddle), or in a ridged grill pan, until tender and golden on both sides.
+Transfer to a plate as they are done and sprinkle with sea salt.
 Repeat with remaining slices.
-Alternatively, cook eggplant slices in a ridged grill pan heated to medium-high.

-3 Cook peppers directly over a gas flame until blackened, turning them with tongs (put them right in the flames).
+3 Cook peppers directly over a gas flame until blackened, turning with tongs (put them right in the flames).
 Alternatively, cook them in the flames of a barbecue, or on the rack in an oven preheated to 220°C (425°F), turning them as they blacken (they’ll take around 20 minutes).
-When all the outer skin is charred, transfer to a plate and leave until cool, draped with paper towels.
-Peel off blackened skins, rinsing fingers, but not the peppers, or you’ll wash off gorgeous flavour.
+When all the outer skin is charred, transfer to a plate, drape with paper towels and leave until cool.
+Peel off blackened skins, rinsing fingers, but not the peppers or you’ll wash off gorgeous flavour.
 Cut peppers in half, remove cores and seeds and cut flesh into strips, then cut strips in half.

 5 Have the oven preheated to 200°C (400°F).
 Bake gratin for 30 minutes, until bubbling and golden on top.